VR gives you better immersion than a gimmick controller like this and you aren't going to even see the controller with a headset on.

 >Im suprised this didnt inspire a bunch of compatible games to go with it

 Why would you do that?
-Nobody gives a fuck about gizmos like this.
+Nobody gives a frick about gizmos like this.
 A controller is a limitation on you making games, its not liberating or expanding your business.
 Nobody is interested in making games for a controller.

 You can't.
 You must use the included controller.